Serpent (cipher): Key schedule

 The Serpent key schedule consists of 3 main stages.
 In the first stage the key is initialized by adding padding if necessary.
 This is done in order to make short keys map to long keys of 256-bits, one "1" bit is appended to the end of the short key followed by "0" bits until the short key is mapped to a long key length.

 In the next phase, the "prekeys" are derived using the previously initialized key.
 32-bit key parts XORed, the FRAC which is the fraction of the Golden ratio and the round index is XORed with the key parts, the result of the XOR operation is rotated to left by 11.
-The FRAC and round index were added to achieve an even distribution of the keys bits during the rounds.
+The FRAC and round index were added to achieve an even distribution of the key's bits during the rounds.

 Finally the "subkeys" are derived from the previously generated "prekeys".
 This results in a total of 33 128-bit "subkeys".

 At the end the round key or "subkey" are placed in the "initial permutation IP" to place the key bits in the correct column.